AppalWaltz/epoe/README.md

 python run_scenarios.py
 ```

 Runtime is a few seconds.
 To test your own value system, copy a scenario block in `run_scenarios.py`, change the `alphas`, the constraint caps, or the banned instruments, and re-run.
-To challenge an empirical assumption, edit it in `data.py` — every parameter is annotated with its source and confidence — and observe how the optimal budgets move. **That sensitivity is itself the finding**: parameters whose variation reorders the conclusions are flagged in Document `04`.
+To challenge an empirical assumption, edit it in `data.py`, every parameter is annotated with its source and confidence and observe how the optimal budgets move. **That sensitivity is itself the finding**: parameters whose variation reorders the conclusions are flagged in Document `04`.

 ## The interactive dashboard

-`index.html` is a self-contained, zero-dependency page that runs the **complete model in the browser** — the full data layer, the behavioral revenue functions, the endogenous-GDP block, the 11-year debt recursion, and all five constraint families.
-Nothing is distilled or precomputed; when you press *Solve*, your machine solves the same smooth nonlinear program the Python engine solves.
-Set the six α-weights, choose the fiscal ceilings and political-feasibility band, decide which revenue instruments are on the table, and solve — or start from any of the five published scenarios and depart from there.
+`index.html` is a self-contained, zero-dependency page that runs the **complete model in the browser**, including the full data layer, the behavioral revenue functions, the endogenous-GDP block, the 11-year debt recursion, and all five constraint families.
+Nothing is distilled or precomputed.
+When you press *Solve*, your machine solves the same smooth nonlinear program the Python engine solves.
+Set the six α-weights, choose the fiscal ceilings and political-feasibility band, decide which revenue instruments are on the table, and solve.
+You can also start from any of the five published scenarios and depart from there.
 A solve takes a few seconds on a laptop.

 The one substitution: SciPy's SLSQP does not exist in a browser, so the JavaScript engine uses a multi-start **augmented-Lagrangian method** (projected Adam inner loop, minimal-norm Newton feasibility polish) on the identical objective, constraints, and bounds.
 The port is validated head-to-head against the Python engine by `dashboard/validate.js` (`node dashboard/validate.js`); headline results match the published SLSQP solutions to within ~$10B on every scenario, and scenario E is reproduced exactly.